Beyond Core Academics

 As a 1:1 iPad school, students begin using technology from a young age.
-Our Nursery students are introduced to squishy and paper circuits, and exposure to robotics and coding with Dash and Dot begins in our Pre-K classes.
+Our Pre-K3 students are introduced to squishy and paper circuits, and exposure to robotics and coding with Dash and Dot begins in our Pre-K classes.
 Over the years, students are explicitly taught responsible digital citizenship as they use Google Apps for Education and other app and web-based educational programs.
 Students make wonderful use of our Media Commons, particularly the Green Screen, as they film commercials for their Milestone Projects and, in some cases, the projects themselves.
 The Grade 3 Bard Bash is a wonderful example of students using technology to enhance a project, as they creatively add relevant backgrounds to their Shakespearean monologues.
 Students use components of the design cycle beginning in Grade 1, and have a trimester-long Design elective in Grades 3-5, where they study coding, explore robotics, and generate solutions to global issues.
 For example, to expand their scientific study of extreme weather, Grade 4 students designed an invention that will assist with a particular type of extreme weather.
 As part of the International Baccalaureate Programme, students in Grades 6-8 take a dedicated Design course, focusing on how they can use the design cycle to identify, research and plan a solution, build a solution, and reflect on the process.
 Some projects include writing a children’s book for a younger student, creating a utopian society in conjunction with their study of The Giver, designing a Tiny House with specific environmental features, and producing a public service announcement about a community issue.

 COMMUNITY & SOCIAL AWARENESS